 OVAC is Cavo reversed, and the cooking inverts expectations too.
 Signature dishes include fresh sea urchin with grilled bread and lobster spaghetti pomodoro.
 Santorini dessert wines pair with everything.
 Roka, the more casual venue, handles lighter meals by the pool.
 Both face the caldera.
 Reserve OVAC for sunset dinner on your first night.
 It books out fast.

-Thirteen suites.
-Over 400,000 people watching on Instagram.
-One of the highest Room Demand Scores we track anywhere.
+Close to 400,000 people watching on Instagram.
 Cavo Tagoo carved its infinity pool into the black volcanic cliffs above Imerovigli, dropped five floating loungers into it, and watched the image become shorthand for Santorini luxury.
 Architects Nikos Liakos and Giorgos Panteloukas designed the property to emerge from the volcanic landscape: black natural stone, charred wood, copper accents against Cycladic white curves.
 Thirteen all-suite rooms, each with a private plunge pool or outdoor jacuzzi.

 Chef Chronis Damalas runs OVAC (Cavo spelled backwards), a Japanese-Mediterranean fusion restaurant on the caldera with open-fire techniques and Santorini wines.
 There's also Roka for lighter poolside lunches.
 The MICHELIN Guide called it "a stunner of a resort."
 The design walks a line between barefoot and polished that most Santorini hotels attempt and few land.
 Book four to six months ahead for summer.

 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.